Creeeeger/Hypetrain/README.md

 - Hop onto the hype Train
 - damn boy make that cash
 - Donate 1% of your earnings to me if you are not gay
+- Now new without OOP models but hashmaps for insane performance

 - search for symbols